Recipe Ideas

 Ingredients Notes

 To ensure the best quality, choose fresh organic oranges and opt for a high-quality chili sauce reflecting your desired heat level.
 If you can’t find fresh chili, a good substitute is red pepper flakes.
-Chicken thighs work well for this dish due to their tender texture, but chicken breast can be used as a leaner option.
+Chicken thighs work well for this dish due to their tender texture, but Chicken Breast can be used as a leaner option.
 Marinating the chicken in the sauce for a few hours will maximize flavor infusion.

 Recipe Steps